-“We have about 1,000 students at the school where I teach and we only have one computer lab so at any given time we can put only about 5 percent of our students on the computer,” says Steven DeMaio who teaches in the suburbs of Boston, Mass.
+“We have about 1,000 students at the school where I teach and we only have one computer lab so at any given time we can put only about 5 percent of our students on the computer,” says Steven DeMaio who teaches in the suburbs of Boston.

 Adult educators say they are not against raising standards but that there has been no support or resources to help them with implementation.
 By contrast, as the K through 12 system increased standards, states were able to access a portion of the tens of millions of dollars in federal funds to help prepare for the change.

-The third major change to the GED test is that it will cost a lot more to take next year.
-In some places including DC, the price will more than double from $50 to $120.
-For many adult learners, the increase can be prohibitive.
+The third major change to the GED test is that it costs a lot more to take.
+In some places including D.C., the price has more than doubled from $50 to $120.
+For many adult learners, the increase is prohibitive.

 Take Claudine Edwards, for instance.
 She dropped out of school at 13 when she had a baby.
 And when she did, her dreams of becoming a nurse evaporated.
 Now she’s 53 and enrolled in classes at Academy of Hope.